mjwwit/node-red-contrib-ikea-tradfri/README.md

 Alternatively, you can install this module through the editor UI palette.

 ## Documentation
-This module contains 4 nodes:
+This module contains 5 nodes:
 - tradfri-config for connecting to the gateway
 - tradfri-switch-control for controlling on/off capable devices (plugs and lightbulbs)
 - tradfri-monitor for monitoring devices and groups
 - tradfri-state for retrieving the current state of one or more devices and/or groups
+- tradfri-light-control for controlling dimmable and rgb lights

 ### tradfri-config
 This node is responsible for connecting to an IKEA TRÅDFRI gateway on your network.
 An attempt is made to automatically discover a gateway on the network.
 If this is unsuccessful a valid hostname or ip-address has to be entered.
 You also need to enter the gateways security code, as printed on the sticker on the bottom of the gateway.
 As per IKEA's guidelines, this code is not stored in Node-RED, instead, only the identity and pre-shared key returned after successful authentication are stored within the node.